 In English the words we use to express ‘to be’ change depending on the subject of the sentence.
 The conjugations of ‘to be’ in English are:

 Now, let’s look at the same verb in Italian.
 The infinitive form of the verb ‘to be’ is essere.
-Here are its present tense conjugations:
+Check out the Italian verb conjugation chart below to see its present tense conjugations:

 Congratulations, you’ve just conjugated your first Italian verb!